MaameLissa/rn-assignment7-11263472/README.md

 ### Usage
 <hr>
-HomeScreen: Browse products and add them to the cart.
+<p>HomeScreen: Browse products and add them to the cart.</p>
-ProductDetailScreen: View detailed information about a product by tapping on it in the HomeScreen.
+<p>ProductDetailScreen: View detailed information about a product by tapping on it in the HomeScreen.</p>
-CartScreen: View items added to the cart, and remove items if needed.
+<p>CartScreen: View items added to the cart, and remove items if needed.</p>
-Drawer Navigation: Access the drawer menu for additional navigation options.
+<p>Drawer Navigation: Access the drawer menu for additional navigation options.</p>

 ### Setup
 <hr>
-Clone the repository.
+<p>Clone the repository.</p>
-Install dependencies using npm install or yarn install.
+<p>Install dependencies using npm install or yarn install.</p>
-Run the app on a simulator or physical device using npx react-native run-android or npx react-native run-ios.
+<p>Run the app on a simulator or physical device using npx react-native run-android or npx react-native run-ios.</p>

 ### Conclusion
 This project demonstrates the implementation of a basic e-commerce mobile app with React Native, including features for product browsing, detailed product views, and cart management.
 It highlights the use of React Native's components and hooks, as well as the integration of AsyncStorage for persistent local storage.